 ClaroSpeak – type using word prediction to help with spelling.
 Have your work read back to you to check that it makes sense.

 Lots of schools now use tablets and children are often more familiar with them than their parents.
 Here are some free or reasonably priced ones that our children have found useful:

-• callscotland.org.uk has published a ‘Wheel of Apps’ to support learners with reading and writing difficulties.
+• callscotland.org.uk has published a ‘Wheel of Apps’ to support learners with reading and writing and number difficulties.
 They have kindly agreed to allow us to share this with you.
-Click here to see the Wheel.
+Click here to see the Wheels.

 The list below are software options that parents and children have recommended to us: